Admission, Hours & Attractions

 - All buildings and paved garden paths and trails are accessible to strollers and wheelchairs.

-- A limited number of wheelchairs are available at the Visitor’s Center.
+- A wheelchair is available at the Visitor’s Center.

 Friendly, leashed dogs are welcome, too.